eyalellenbogen/ng-test-kit/README.md

 #### Methods

+- `bootstrap` - bootstraps the fixture and the context (to be used in a `beforeEach`)
+- `bootstrapStable` - bootstraps the fixture and the context and waits for zone task queue to empty (to be used in a `beforeEach`)
 - `detectChanges` - a shortcut to `fixture.detectChanges`
 - `setHostProp(propObject, callDetectChanges)` - a helper function to modify host properties and an option to call `detectChanges` as the 2nd parameter.